jonnyleealas/401-Reads/udemy/bstFind.md

 ```

 # Summary Find Method Short Version
+- We check if this.root is null
+- We create a binding for our current position --> current = this.root
 - This version is less code due to the found variable we create and set to false.
 - We set a conditional that sets it to true.
 - If it is never set to true we never found our value and return false.